AmatyaRakshasa/TDICapstone/README.md

 * [International Telecommunication Union Country Codes](https://www.itu.int/online/mm/scripts/gensel8)
 The radiocommunication division of the International Telecommunication Union uses the following letter codes to identify its member countries.

+# Data cleaning Challenges

+The following data cleaning challenges were encountered:

+* Randomly duplicated data rows
+* Use of non-standard Codes
+* Incorrect values or incorrect datatypes

+The biggest challenge was missing data.
+Most of this data is from low to medium income countries and these countries are precisely the ones with the least amount of data availability.

 # Data description

 The variables in the database are the follows: